-The table below presents certain information regarding the beneficial ownership of the common stock outstanding as of March 12, 2001 (but without giving effect to the underwriters' exercise of the over-allotment options) by the selling stockholders.
+The table below presents certain information regarding the beneficial ownership of the common stock outstanding as of March 12, 2001 (but without giving effect to the underwriters' exercise of the over-allotment option) by the selling stockholders.

-PRIOR TO T ES OWNED THE OFFERING SHARES BEING SOLD IN THE SHARES AFTER THE OFFERING NAME OF BENEFICIAL OWNER NUMBER PERCENTAGE OFFERING NUMBER PERCENTAGE Lehman Brothers Capital Partners III, L.P. and affiliates(1) 5,398,969 15.9% 1,500,000 3,898,969 10.1%
+SHAR PRIOR TO SHARES AFTER THE OFFERING NAME OF BENEFICIAL OWNER NUMBER PERCENTAGE SOLD IN THE OFFERING NUMBER PERCENTAGE Lehman Brothers Capital Partners III, L.P. and affiliates(1) 15.9% 1,500,000 3,898,969 10.1%